JimHotchkiss/tech-hub/README.md

 * Adapter Folder - the adapter folder will house objects that communicate with the data.
 * Components Folder - the components folder will house objects that render the data

-# Order and details of the order files executed
+# Order and details of the files executed
 1.)
 We have an index.js - This is the file that will kick off our application 2.)
 In index.js, we instantiate a new instance of the App class 3.)
 The App class does one thing, and that is to, in its constructor(), instantiate an instance of landingPage